rodprogramdev/100-days-of-code/log.md

 # Day 49: January 4, 2018
 Progress: Working on the popup page, learned how to use the hyphens property and column properties.
 Still need work on the functionality.

+# Day 50: January 5, 2018
+Progress: Learned how to use the target pseudo class, applied the functionality of the popup window and currently studying how media querries work for Desktop first and Mobile first development.